BouncingPixel/node-packages/rackspace-uploads/README.md

     Required for any rackspace capability.
 This is the API Key required to authenticate with Rackspace instead of using a password.

 #### Optional
+- `rackspaceTmpDir`
+    Optional path to the tmp directory.
+Will default to the OS's tmp directory as defined by [Node's OS package](https://nodejs.org/api/os.html#os_os_tmpdir).
 - `rackspaceDirectory`
     Optional config to place all uploads in a subdirectory.
 Useful when wanting to separate testing and production.
     While one could use `rackspaceContainer` to the same effect, some users may have a limitation that requires subdirectories.